 To learn more about ACCES-VR generally, visit http://www.acces.nysed.gov/vr For information about the Rochester office of ACCES-VR, visit http://www.acces.nysed.gov/vr/rochester-district-office

-Claiming that you are working with ACCES-VR alone is not enough to show an attachment to the labor market.
+Claiming that you are working with ACCES-VR alone is not enough to be attached to the labor market.
 You must show ACTIVE participation and documents that prove it.
 The same applies for rehabilitation services provided through the WC carrier or the WC Board.
 You are NOT required to work with the services offered by the WC carrier.
 If you do, however, you must show ACTIVE participation with documents that prove it.
 The WC Board has held that attending school full time for retraining purposes is an attachment to the labor market.

 Looking for Work